Shahed 129

-The Shahed 129 (شاهد ۱۲۹, English: "witness" or "martyr"; sometimes S129) is an Iranian single-engine medium-altitude long-endurance unmanned combat aerial vehicle (UCAV) designed by Shahed Aviation Industries for the Islamic Revolutionary Guard Corps (IRGC).
+The Shahed 129 (شاهد ۱۲۹, English: "witness"; sometimes S129) is an Iranian single-engine medium-altitude long-endurance unmanned combat aerial vehicle (UCAV) designed by Shahed Aviation Industries for the Islamic Revolutionary Guard Corps (IRGC).
 The Shahed 129 is capable of combat and reconnaissance missions and has an endurance of 24 hours; it is similar in size, shape and role to the American MQ-1 Predator and is widely considered as one of the most capable drones in Iranian service.

 The UAV has been used for airstrikes in the Syrian Civil War and for border patrol on Iran's eastern border.
 As of 2017 the Shahed 129 and Saegheh are expected to form the backbone of Iran's high-end UAV fleet for at least the next decade.

 Development

 Development began in 2005 when Iran Aircraft Manufacturing Industrial Company (HESA) began design work on the HESA-100 UAV.
 This was essentially the same design as the Shahed 129 but was shorter and with a squarish fuselage.
 Design responsibility was transferred to Shahed Aviation Industries Research Center, which renamed the HESA-100 the Shahed 123.
 Though little is known about it, the Shahed 123 is a production UAV in its own right, not a research project.
 The Shahed 123 was later developed into the Shahed 129.
 Both Shahed Aviation Industries and HESA have close ties to the IRGC.
 Alternatively, a number of sources have reported that the Shahed 129 was reverse engineered from an Israeli Hermes 450 UAV that crashed in Iran.

 Two prototypes were built.
 The first, with model number 129-001, first flew in spring 2012 and was first used operationally to livestream footage of ballistic missile tests on 13 July 2012.
 The second prototype, with airframe model 129–002, flew in June 2012.
 The Shahed 129 was first seen in Iran's "Great Prophet 7" war games exercise in September of that year.
 The UAV entered serial production in September 2013.
 However, it suffered problems with its planned armament and did not make any drone strikes until early 2016, when new Sadid-345 precision-guided munitions were integrated.

 The UAV is assembled by HESA.
 A total of 40 aircraft have been ordered, with deliveries scheduled to be completed by 2024.
 They are built at a rate of about three per year.

 On March 15, 2023, one Shahed is reported to have a sensor attached to the bottom of its body.